Vendiel/daresay-a11y/posts/error-details.md

 ---
 id: error-details
-title: Any error message should be as specific as possible and suggest how the user can recover from the error
+title: Error messages should be specific and suggest how users can recover from the error
 tags:
   - Forms
 reqs: